Publius-Huldah's Blog

 By Publius Huldah.

 Article I, Sec.
 8, clause 9, authorizes Congress to create courts inferior to the supreme Court.
 Accordingly, Congress has set up some 94 federal district courts and 13 circuit courts of appeal (11 numbered circuits plus the DC Circuit & the Federal Circuit).
 This Chart shows the territorial jurisdiction of the 11 numbered circuit courts.
-Federal district courts are scattered throughout these united States.
+Federal district courts are scattered throughout these United States.
 Click on your circuit to see the locations of the federal district courts in your State.

 The trials of most federal cases take place in the district courts.
 The loser may appeal to the circuit court of appeal for that district.
 The supreme Court hears some appeals from the circuit courts of appeal.